sagewillcom/hubspot-js-components-starter/README.md

 1. `js-blocks`
 2. `theme`

 They are completely separate from each other and can live in separate repositories.
-In a production environment, I'd recommend separating them to avoid any conflicts with configurations.
+In a production environment, we'd recommend separating them to avoid any conflicts with configurations.

 **Please note:** This repository is mostly for learning about HubSpot JS blocks and code reference.
 We cannot guarantee that things will actually work in production or during a build.